 IRS Penalty 1,250

 Total Taxes and Licenses $21,303

 Look closely at the details.
 Notice the $10,233 for 2014 taxes?
 The bookkeeper records the actual final tax as reported on the state return as an expense in taxes and licenses.
 It turns out that the income taxes at the bottom of the report is the estimated amount for 2015.
-So the state income taxes covers two years in the report.
+The state income taxes covers two years in the report.
 Furthermore White Diamond Marine paid $303 for the 2014 extension of the return to the IRS.
 This should be excluded too.
-So now let’s review the EBITDA through the letter ‘T’.
+Now review the EBITDA through the letter ‘T’.

 EBITDA Adjusted for Interest $119,296

 Add Back MD Income Tax for 2014 10,233

 For readers not familiar with depreciation, it is encouraged that you to read the following articles:

 Depreciation is a methodical allocation of a capital investment in tangible assets or real estate (land is excluded).
 Since a capital investment is a function of financing via debt or equity it is excluded as an operational expense in the earnings calculation.

 Most businesses generate a single line for depreciation on the income statement.
 However, sometimes management separates depreciation into that which is general in business operations and the amount utilized by the respective profit centers.

 Go back and look at White Diamond’s revenue and cost of sales section.
 Notice the three distinct profit centers?
 They are: